munificent/craftinginterpreters/book/closures.md

 jlox's implementation.
 But under the hood, clox is watching what the user does and optimizing for their specific uses.
 As your language implementations grow in sophistication, you'll find yourself doing this more.
-A large fraction of "optimization" is about adding special case code that detects certain usage patterns and provides a custom-build faster path for code that fits that pattern.
+A large fraction of "optimization" is about adding special case code that detects certain uses and provides a custom-build faster path for code that fits that pattern.

 We have lexical scoping fully working in clox now, which is a major milestone.
 And, now that we have functions and variables with complex lifetimes, we also